 (La version française suit la version anglaise)

-In 2017, I developed a protocol for creating an evolving photographic work built from the digital superposition of all modern and current visual art works.
+In 2017, I developed a protocol for creating an evolving work built from the digital superposition of all modern and current visual art works.
 I was then in Paris and methodically photographed each of the works presented in the Musée d’Orsay, Musée d’Art Moderne, Musée de l’Orangerie, Musée Picasso, Musée Rodin, Centre Georges Pompidou, and elsewhere.
 The work continues still, in other cities and other museums.
 I will continually superpose these photographs in a single digital file until full black is achieved.
 For each hundred works added, a new état [state] of Matière noire is produced; each état being simultaneously a work of its own and a fragment of the whole.
 According to the set protocol, I estimate that I will need to photograph between 100,000 and 120,000 works in order to reach my goal.
-At the moment, I have made around 25,000 photographs, of which 7,000 are grouped in états [states].
+At the moment, I have made around 40,000 photographs, of which 10,000 are grouped in états [States].

 Matière Noire is an attempt at exhausting the act of photography.
 It is also the custodian of modernity and its legacy, echoing the works of many painters who have pared down their painting, often motivated by the wild—and utopian—desire to create a work that would be the sum of all works, or the last work, the last painting.
 The idea of the end summons all ends.
 Ultimately, Matière noire is a way of coming to grips with finitude. — Read Artist Statement.